vsnrain/NativeDisplayBrightness/Readme.md

 ![native brightness UI](nativeUI.gif)

-This is a utility application to control monitor brightness with the increase brightness key <kbd>🔆F1</kbd> and decrease brightness <kbd>🔅F2</kbd> keys on an Apple keyboard.
+This is a utility application to control monitor brightness with the decrease brightness key <kbd>🔅F1</kbd> and increase brightness <kbd>🔆F2</kbd> keys on  an Apple keyboard.
 It utilizes DDC/CI, but this app doesn't have the freezing issues that similar aplications tend to suffer from.

 This app also shows the **native** system UI when changing brightness!
 It uses the private `BezelServices` framework for this.